AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       // The user fills the pmap array with the values specifying owner processes dm.define(pmap);  // Build DistributionMapping given an array of process IDs.

 .. _sec:basics:fab:

 BaseFab, FArrayBox and IArrayBox
 ================================

- is a block-structured AMR framework.
-Although AMR introduces irregularity to the data and algorithms, there is regularity at the block/Box level due to rectangular domain, and the data structure at the Box level is conceptually simple.
-BaseFab is a class template for multi-dimensional array-like data structure on a Box.
-The template parameter is typically basic types such as Real, int or char.
-The dimensionality of the array is AMREX_SPACEDIM plus one.
-The additional dimensional is for the number of components.
+AMReX is a block-structured AMR framework.
+Although AMR introduces irregularity to the data and algorithms, there is regularity at the block/Box level due to rectangular domain, and the data structure at the Box level is conceptually simple. :cpp:`BaseFab` is a class template for multi-dimensional array-like data structure on a :cpp:`Box`.
+The template parameter is typically basic types such as :cpp:`Real`, :cpp:`int` or :cpp:`char`.
+The dimensionality of the array is ``AMREX_SPACEDIM`` *plus one*.
+The additional dimension is for the number of components.
 The data are internally stored in a contiguous block of memory in Fortran array order (i.e., column-major order) for :math:`(x,y,z,\mathrm{component})`, and each component also occupies a contiguous block of memory because of the ordering.
-For example, a BaseFab<Real> with 4 components defined on a three-dimensional Box(IntVect{-4,8,32},IntVect{32,64,48}) is like a Fortran array of real(amrex_real), dimension(-4:32,8:64,32:48,0:3).
-Note that the convention in  part of  is the component index is zero based.
+For example, a :cpp:`BaseFab<Real>` with 4 components defined on a three-dimensional :cpp:`Box(IntVect{-4,8,32},IntVect{32,64,48})` is like a Fortran array of :fortran:`real(amrex_real), dimension(-4:32,8:64,32:48,0:3)`.
+Note that the convention in C++ part of AMReX is the component index is zero based.
 The code for constructing such an object is as follows,

+.. highlight:: c++

 ::